sdomanskyi/decneo/scripts/README.md

 # Supplementary and Usage Example Scripts

-This directory contains scripts that show how to use DECNEO.
+This directory contains scripts that use DECNEO.

 ## Supplement